vbaconnet-ledger/developer-portal/_docs/nano-app/eth-clones.md

 ```

 <!--  -->
-{% include alert.html style="warning" text="It is necessary to choose a Derivation Path and a Chain ID specific to your network to prevent the risk of replay attack (Introduced by EIP155) that can happen when using the same Derivation Path ( m/44'/60'/0') and Chain ID as Ethereum.
+{% include alert.html style="important" text="It is necessary to choose a Derivation Path and a Chain ID specific to your network to prevent the risk of replay attack (Introduced by EIP155) that can happen when using the same Derivation Path ( m/44'/60'/0') and Chain ID as Ethereum.
 This could expose your users to loss of funds.<br>
 You can either use the same Derivation Path but define a new chain ID (make sure this is not used by another network) or use slip44/BIP44 standard to reserve a dedicated coin type that will allow you to define a new derivation path." %}
 <!--  -->